Azure/AzureGraph/README.md

 ## Sample workflow

 AzureGraph currently includes methods for creating and deleting registered apps and service principals.
+A `call_graph_endpoint()` method is also supplied for making arbitrary REST calls.

 ```r
 library(AzureGraph)